adambard/learnxinyminutes-docs/prolog.html.markdown

 ?- 5 is X+2.                         % Error.
 Unlike =, the right hand side of IS
                                      % must always be bound, thus guaranteeing
                                      % no attempt to solve an equation.
+?- X = Y, X = 2, Z is Y + 3.         % X = Y, Y = 2, Z = 5.
+                                     % X = Y are both free, so Prolog remembers
+				     % it.
+Therefore assigning X will also
+				     % assign Y.

 % Any unification, and thus any predicate in Prolog, can either:
 % Succeed (return True) without changing anything,